MichaelCurrin/unicron/docs/README.md

 </p>

-## What is Uni-Cron?
+## What is Unicron?

 Get the right balance in scheduling automated tasks.
 It runs often enough that tasks run reliably (will not be missed on a day), but not too often that you increase costs (tasks are skipped if they already succeeded today).

-Uni-Cron is:
+The Unicron name comes from two parts:

-- _Uni_ (one) - run a task just once a day, if all goes well.
+- _Uni_ (one) - it run a task just _once_ a day, if all goes well.
-- _Cron_ (time) - schedule task runs, especially for retries.
+- _Cron_ (time) - it is used for scheduled task runs, especially for retries.

-And since the name is close to _unicorn_, that symbol is used in the docs.
+And since the name is close to the mythical _unicorn_, that symbol is used in the docs.

-See also:
+Searching for Unicron will show the following on Wikipedia:

 - [Unicron](https://en.wikipedia.org/wiki/Unicron) the Transformer.
 - [Unicron](https://en.wikipedia.org/wiki/MF_Doom_%26_Trunks_Presents_Unicron) the rap album.